nicaudinet/nicaudinet.github.io/_posts/2024-10-14-watersort-haskell.md

   }
 ```

-The function then passes the initial solver state to the `solver` function,
+The function then passes the initial solver state to the `solutions` function,
 which is where most of the magic happens:

 ```haskell